Child Care Nutrition Training Topics

 10. Practicing food safety in order to provide healthy and safe meals to children in child care

-- Keep all foods that can spoil in the refrigerator or freezer until you’re ready to cook th
+- Keep all foods that can spoil in the refrigerator or freezer until you’re ready to cook them.

 - Return all leftovers to the refrigerator immediately after cooling.

-- Keep fresh fruits and vegetables away from raw meat, poultry, or seafood while shopping, washing, preparing, or storing the
+- Keep fresh fruits and vegetables away from raw meat, poultry, or seafood while shopping, washing, preparing, or storing them.

 - Cook foods to the proper temperatures.
 See website for further information on the proper cooked food temperatures.